 - Identify what changes will be needed to put this policy into action

-We have undertaken a comprehensive stakeholder consultation and community engagement process between June and August 2017, holding discussions with hundreds of Aboriginal and non-Aboriginal stakeholders across the sector.
+We undertook a comprehensive stakeholder consultation and community engagement process between June and August 2017, holding discussions with hundreds of Aboriginal and non-Aboriginal stakeholders across the sector.

 Overview of the state-wide consultations

 - 2 x 2-day intensive workshops with Aboriginal service providers:

 5–6 June 2017

 30–31 August 2017

 - 11 x state-wide consultations with Aboriginal communities, Aboriginal service providers and non-Aboriginal service providers, FACS and other key stakeholders (June to August)